Usage

 Examples

 By default, Luminaut will run all available tools.
-It requires your AWS profile to be configured with the necessary permissions, otherwise the first step of public IP detection on ENIs will fail.
+It requires configuration of AWS or GCP roles with the necessary permissions (see Configuration section for details), otherwise the first step of public IP detection will fail.

 luminaut